-- 1. To be treated with dignity and respect and in a non-judgmental manner. - 2.
-To assume the role of Reporting Party, and all that is entailed therein, if an alleged incident is referred for adjudication. - 3.
-To be notified of the progress of the case, including initial contact with the Responding Party and outcomes related to any student conduct proceedings. - 4.
-To have an Advisor, as outlined above, accompany them throughout any student conduct hearing, meeting, or interview. - 5.
-To receive a written and timely notice of the date, time and place of any hearing. - 6.
-To have the opportunity to meet with a staff member prior to a hearing to discuss the adjudication process, if requested. - 7.
-To provide, hear and respond to the information that supports the charges against the Responding Party. - 8.
-To provide a written statement and/or verbal information on his/her own behalf. - 9.
-To receive nondiscriminatory treatment with regard to race, national origin, color, creed, religion, sex, age, disability, veteran status, sexual orientation, gender identity, or any other category protected by applicable State or federal law. - 10.
-To have case information be held in confidence by student conduct personnel as well as Hearing Panel members (with the exception of College personnel or other parties who have a legitimate need to know). - 11.
-To receive a written and timely notice of the outcome of any hearing, including any assigned sanctions and/or relevant appeal process. - 12.
-To be informed of all College resources as available and applicable, including counseling and medical services. - 13.
+- SS.
+To be treated with dignity and respect and in a non-judgmental manner. - TT.
+To assume the role of Reporting Party, and all that is entailed therein, if an alleged incident is referred for adjudication. - UU.
+To be notified of the progress of the case, including initial contact with the Responding Party and outcomes related to any student conduct proceedings. - VV.
+To have an Advisor, as outlined above, accompany them throughout any student conduct hearing, meeting, or interview. - WW.
+To receive a written and timely notice of the date, time and place of any hearing. - XX.
+To have the opportunity to meet with a staff member prior to a hearing to discuss the adjudication process, if requested. - YY.
+To provide, hear and respond to the information that supports the charges against the Responding Party. - ZZ.
+To provide a written statement and/or verbal information on the student's own behalf. - AAA.
+To receive nondiscriminatory treatment with regard to race, national origin, color, creed, religion, sex, age, disability, veteran status, sexual orientation, gender identity, or any other category protected by applicable State or federal law. - BBB.
+To have case information be held in confidence by student conduct personnel as well as Hearing Panel members (with the exception of College personnel or other parties who have a legitimate need to know). - CCC.
+To receive a written and timely notice of the outcome of any hearing, including any assigned sanctions and/or relevant appeal process. - DDD.
+To be informed of all College resources as available and applicable, including counseling and medical services. - EEE.
 To request campus housing relocation, a College No-Contact Order, or other steps to prevent unnecessary or unwanted contact or proximity to a Responding Party.
 These types of requests will be honored whenever feasible.